 Sunrise Resources plc (the "Company") is a public company incorporated and domiciled in England.
-It is traded on the AIM Market of the London Stock Exchange - EPIC: SRES.
+Its shares are traded on the AIM Market of the London Stock Exchange EPIC: SRES.

 The Company is a holding company (together, "the Group") for one company incorporated in Australia, and two companies incorporated in Nevada, in the United States of America.
-The Group's financial statements are presented in Pounds Sterling (£) which is also the functional currency of the Company.
+The Group's financial statements are presented in Pounds Sterling (\pounds) which is also the functional currency of the Company.